bluecmd/fejkon/README.md

 The design uses components from Quartus Platform Design to minimize development and debug time.
 All FPGA platforms offer some sort of FIFOs and streaming interface that allows merging, so there is little value re-inventing those.

 The PCIe adapter is a bug-fix for the V-Series Intel PCIe core where the streaming interface is not correctly defined to be Avalon-ST compliant.
+See the section about Intel PCIe TLP adapter below for details.

 ### BAR 0